kooseo1296-debug/Project-2/README.md

 PS: ReLU / pooling / requantization / next-layer preparation
         |
         v
-repeat for the next weighted layer
+repeat
 ```

-This makes PS-PL data movement and software intervention a dominant part of total latency even though the MatMul accelerator itself is much faster.

 The main V1-to-V2 research question is therefore:

-> How much end-to-end latency can be removed by keeping CNN layer execution and intermediate feature processing inside the PL?
+> How much end-to-end latency can be removed by keeping CNN scheduling and intermediate feature processing inside the PL?

 ---